IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2019-10-3-Tarjans-Algo.md

   end function
 ```

-<br/><br/>
 **Epilogue**
 The legendary master of algorithms, Donald Knuth described Tarjan's Algorithm as
->The data structures that he devised for this problem fit together in an amazingly beautiful way, so that the quantities you need to look at while exploring a directed graph are always magically at your fingertips.
+> The data structures that he devised for this problem fit together in an amazingly beautiful way, so that the quantities you need to look at while exploring a directed graph are always magically at your fingertips.